CancerRxGene/gdsctools/doc/source/quickstart.rst

 One can then repeat the ODOF analysis for the given drug across all features using the :meth:`~gdsctools.anova.ANOVA.anova_one_drug` method.
 This is also named One Drug All Feature case (ODAF).
 Finally we can even extend the analysis to All Drugs All Features (ADAF) using :meth:`~gdsctools.anova.ANOVA.anova_all`.

+.. index:: multiple testing

 .. note:: P-values reported by the :term:`ODOF` method need to be
-    corrected with using multiple testing correction.
+    corrected using multiple testing correction.
 This is done in the the :term:`ODAF` and :term:`ADAF` cases.
     For more information, please see the
     :meth:`gdsctools.stats.MultipleTesting` description.